OdysLam/clyell/_posts/2020/2020-11-22-developer-relations-and-community-crms.md

 - Contributions
 - Connections

-And offers a view of the community for each function, both in terms of the aggregate, but also in terms of distinct community members.
+It offers a view of the community for each function, both in terms of the aggregate, but also in terms of distinct community members.
 For example, in the image bellow, we see the total number of conversations in the Netdata community, we see conversations by Tag (keyword-based) but also we see a list of community members, based on activity, engagement, etc.

 ![](https://i.imgur.com/fCMeBS0.png)